EPLEY Maneuver for Vertigo

-While the causes of the most common type of vertigo are complex, the treatment can be simple.
-At Arlington Chiropractic Clinic, we evaluate these patients, and if appropriate, perform the Epley Procedures along with other treatments for vertigo and dizziness.
+While the causes of vertigo are complex, the treatment can be simple.
+At Arlington Chiropractic Clinic, we evaluate a patient's vertigo, and if appropriate, perform the Epley Maneuver, along with other treatments for relief from vertigo and dizziness.

 A research study found that 95% of patients with benign paroxysmal positional vertigo had no further episodes of dizziness a week after beginning a simple and well-tolerated therapy regimen.

 If you are suffering from vertigo and would like to find out if you are a candidate for treatment, call our office for more information.